Dughmi0/Angula_MPI-version/README.txt

 Note: Compilation may produce warnings due to legacy Fortran structures, but the executable is expected to work correctly.

+## Run command
+You can use the following commands to run it:
+'''bash
+mpirun -np 4 angula_mpi.exe

+or you can drop -np 4 and mpirun will assign the MPI ranks.

 ## Configuration Limits